- Lupus symptoms are unpredictable with potential to damage any organ

 Fighting this disease has been no easy ride.

 The disease has affected my brain, GI system, lungs and heart.
-I take nine medications to treat symptoms.
-Meaning, this is what I had to do to get through the day.
+I take twelve medications to get through the day.

-Those drugs include chemotherapy, an antimalarial, a beta-blocker, an anticonvulsant, corticosteroids and a drug used to treat nerve damage.
-None of the drugs is specifically meant to treat lupus.
+Those drugs include chemotherapy, an antimalarial, a beta-blocker, an anticonvulsant, chemotherapy and a monthly infusion of a biological drug.
+Only one of these drugs is specifically meant to treat lupus.

 When people see me, they always say, "You don't look sick."